eXascaleInfolab/orbits_repro/README.md

     $ sh repro_short.sh
 ```

-- The results of M-RNN can obtained by running the following script (takes ~ 7 days)
+- The results of M-RNN can be obtained by running the following script (takes ~ 7 days):

 ```bash
      $ cd TestingFramework/bin/Debug/
      $ sh repro_extra_mrnn.sh
 ```

 ___
 ## Results